RinoaHime/RinoaHime.github.io/_posts/2024-04-07-first_post.md

-# Hello world
+# First Post

-This is my first post
+They say the best way to learn things is by teaching others...At the very least, pretending to.
+This will be my documented journey traveling through fast.ai.